 INTPs’ personal quest for convergent truth can also be impeded when they feel obliged to accept the pronouncements of highly intelligent individuals or authority figures.
 It’s as though they use their Ti to judge whether an individual is intelligent and learned, and, if this proves to be the case, the INTP may feel obligated, consciously or not, to accept what is said as truth.
 In short, some INTPs seem too prone to sympathizing with the views of authority figures they respect, which may cause them to lose confidence in or temporarily suspend the use of their own powers of insight and reason.

-Overemphasis on Exceptions: Throwing the Theory Out with the Bathwater
+Throwing Out the Theory with the Bathwater

 INTPs can also get into trouble when they lose faith in their Ti theories at the first sign of an apparent empirical (Ne or Si) exception.
 In a culture where formal empirical methods are viewed as the only valid epistemology, it is easy for INTPs to become too dependent on supposed “facts.”
 This causes them to lose sight of the fact that they are wired to function as rationalists first (Ti), empiricists (Ne, Si) second.